ulyssesrr/docker-rocm-xtra/README.md

 # Intro

-This repo hosts the docker images with ROCm backend support for the gfx803 architecture.
+This repo hosts the docker images with ROCm backend support for extra architectures.

 # Usage